Slackwise/notes/git.md

 [1]: https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage

-When you `push` a file that matches one of these patterns, they will now be **uploaded** to the server to handle in an alternative way, leaving only a reference to the file in the repository itself, and this keeping the repository size small.
+When you `push` a file that matches one of these patterns, they will now be **uploaded** to the server to handle in an alternative way, leaving only a reference to the file in the repository itself, and thus keeping the repository size small.